bugsnag/bugsnag-android-gradle-plugin/README.md

 Bugsnag Android Gradle Plugin
 =============================

 Gradle plugin to automatically upload ProGuard mapping files to Bugsnag.
-If you need more manual control, [see the API docs](https://bugsnag.com/docs/notifiers/android/proguard).

 [Bugsnag](https://bugsnag.com) for Android automatically detects crashes in your Android apps, collecting diagnostic information and immediately notifying your development team.

 [Create a free account](https://bugsnag.com) to start capturing exceptions from your applications.

+If you aren't using Gradle or need more manual control, [see the API docs](https://bugsnag.com/docs/notifiers/android/proguard) for alternative ways to use Bugsnag with Proguard.

 # Contents